 “Shutdown costs are now in everyone’s budget,” added Nicole Ameln.
 “I just reviewed a ‘COVID budget.’
 So I had a TV series, it was a series budget, a COVID budget, and another budget for how many days COVID would have cost us to do the show.
 So what is typically just one budget for me is now three budgets.”

-Cast & Crew’s David Brauer cautioned that when it comes to production incentives, it’s not clear that COVID costs will always be part of the qualified spend in a state.
-“A lot of states are coming out with guidance now, as to what types of those costs that are gonna be incurred will qualify and not qualify,” he said.
+CPA David Brauer cautioned that when it comes to production incentives, it’s not clear that COVID costs will always be part of the qualified spend in a state.
+“A lot of states are coming out with guidance now, as to what types of those costs that are going to be incurred will qualify and not qualify,” he said.

 What about bonding and insurance in the age of COVID-19?

 While the industry figures out insurance in the face of the pandemic, bonding can be a challenge.
 “The bonding business is basically dead right now, because of the lack of insurance,” said Cast & Crew’s David Benavente.
 “There are some policies out there, one that is run by our colleagues at Media Guarantors, which is a COVID policy, but it’s so cost prohibitive we really haven’t seen people take it that much – we’ve seen it once or twice on different films.”

 How has the credit market and incentives in general been impacted by the economy and shutdowns?

 With fewer businesses having operated for a full tax year in 2020, you might think prices would drop on transferable tax credits.
 But not so, says Cordova, whose company Monarch Private Capital has actually seen an uptick in demand in popular incentive states like Georgia, where investors may need to offset some gains they’ve taken from selling off assets in the downturn.
 Additionally, with fewer film incentives takers this year, the supply of credits has fallen off a bit, further increasing the money filmmakers can get back on their tax credits.